 This exploratory internship gives students the opportunity to gain experience with the study of sociology as well as with career opportunities available to graduates.
 Graded Pass/Fail.
 Prerequisites: sophomore standing, pre-internship seminar.
-Offered fall and spring.
+Offered fall, spring, and summer.

 - Sophomore standing; - Pre-internship seminar.